a1inani/a1inani.github.io/_posts/2025-10-08-ps2_development_with_athenaenv.md

 Enough about that for now, lets begin setting up to write some basic code!

 #### Setting up the project
-To get started, all I needed to dp was download the default template from the AthenaEnv GitHub repository linked above.
+To get started, all I needed to dp was download the default template from <a href="https://github.com/JSLegendDev/Athena-PS2-Template">this</a> GitHub repository linked above.
 For the purpose of testing,, I also installed the <a href="https://pcsx2.net/downloads/">PCSX2</a> emulator.
 This comes in handy for quick testing, removing the need to boot up the PlayStation 2 every time I need to test a new build.
 Other guides online will better describe the setup guide, so I won't spend any time talking about that.

 #### First Test Case - 2048
 As a test case, I figured I'd scratch a second itch and take a look at the code generation capabilities of <a href="https://claude.ai">Claude</a>.
 So I pointed it to the GitHub repository holding the JavaScript 2048 game I picked as the test case (<a href="https://github.com/gd4Ark/2048">link</a>), the AthenaEnv repository, and basically told it to port that code to that platform.
 Below is what the web game looks like in a browser: